 More than a glorified IT manager, a CTO can have real clout in an organisation

-The CTO, or chief technology officer, takes full charge of a company’s IT department and operations.
-Over the previous decade, the importance of this role has swelled as technology’s role in business operations has grown.
+A CTO, or chief technology officer, takes full charge of a company’s IT department and operations.
+Over the last decade, the importance of this role has swelled as technology’s role in business operations has grown.
 Now, a handful of senior industry CTOs, such as Werner Vogels of AWS, enjoy a celebrity-esque profile.